liquibase/liquibase-hibernate/README.md

 This extension lets you use your Hibernate configuration as a comparison database for diff, diffChangeLog and generateChangeLog in Liquibase.

+## Download

 Download the extension from the [project releases tab](https://github.com/liquibase/liquibase-hibernate/releases)

+## Maven

+This extension is available in the maven repository under group org.liquibase.ext, artifacts liquibase-hibernate3 and liquibase-hibernate4

+## More Information

 For more information, see the [project wiki](https://github.com/liquibase/liquibase-hibernate/wiki/)

+## Issue Tracking

 Any issues can be logged in the [Github issue tracker](https://github.com/liquibase/liquibase-hibernate/issues)